MTV Unplugged (Shakira album)

-MTV Unplugged is the first live album by Colombian singer and songwriter Shakira, released on 29 February 2000, by Columbia Records and Sony Latin.
+MTV Unplugged is the first live album by Colombian singer-songwriter Shakira, released on 29 February 2000, by Sony Music Colombia and MTV Networks Latin America.
 It was recorded on 12 August 1999, during her MTV Unplugged performance at the Grand Ballroom in New York City.

 The performance was released in 2000 as a live album, and again in 2002 as a DVD.
-It was critically acclaimed by American critics and earned Shakira her first Grammy Award for Best Latin Pop Album.
+It was critically acclaimed by American critics and earned Shakira her first Grammy Award for Best Latin Pop Album.To promote the album, "No Creo" was released as single, meanwhile "Dónde Están los Ladrones?" and "Ojos Así" released as promotional singles.

 Production and reception

 The Unplugged concert was the program's first episode to be broadcast entirely in Spanish and served as her major breakthrough in the U.S. market.
-The concert is noted to be the "first time a Latin pop act attempted an Unplugged, the first Latina solo act to do so, and the first time a Latino act didn’t tape their performance at MTV’s studios in Miami."
+The concert is noted to be the "first time a Latin pop act attempted an Unplugged, the first Latina solo act to do so, and the first time a Latino act didn't tape their performance at MTV's studios in Miami."